-Identifying the connections between departments and decision-makers can help enterprise architects to see where relationships can be refined.
+- Identifying the connections between departments and decision-makers can help enterprise architects to see where relationships and processes can be refined.
 This, in turn, can allow them to make the overall operation much more efficient.

-ArchiMate is vendor-independent.
-This prevents users from becoming locked into relying on stifling tools or frameworks while also allowing them to incorporate future developments such as emerging computer technology or new architectural practices.
+- ArchiMate is vendor-independent.
+This prevents users from becoming locked into reliance on stifling tools or frameworks while also allowing them to incorporate future developments such as emerging computer technology or new architectural practices.

 - The Open Group ArchiMate Forum can provide ongoing support for users.
 This can be a great source of inspiration and information for ArchiMate practitioners.